Glanwydden: Amenities & History

+During the first half of the 20th century it was completely gutted and then used as a cow shed.
+It was reported in 1956 by the Royal Commission for Ancient Monuments as being 25 feet in internal diameter at the base and built of limestone rubble.
+The remnants of the windmill which stood on the slightly sloping mound were sold off during the 1980s and were incorporated into a detached house.

 The Mill fell into disuse in the late industrial era, when steam powered mills in Manchester and Liverpool superseded most wind powered flour production.
 Local stories say the sails for the mill fell off during the later days of the first world war killing a pig.
 The mill was then plundered for its stone for local buildings.
 Only the base part of the mill remaining and used as a sheep fold by local farmers.

 In the 1980s the Windmill way sympathetically restored and is now a family home.
 There is still evidence of its working past in the gardens of the house with three large pieces of mill stone uncovered and on display.

 Built in 1857 Glan Morfa house, on the outskirts of the village, was built by the Parry family using the local limestone.
 Lady Erskine lived at the property in the 1930s.
-The present owners (Griffiths family) great great grandfather was the local cobbler and would visit local houses to collect shoes to mend.
+The present owners (Griffiths family) great-great-grandfather was the local cobbler and would visit local houses to collect shoes to mend.

 In the 1980s "Bessie's" riding stable was a local hub for learner and experienced riders.
 This was next to the Queens head pub where some listed outbuildings remain.